 Never Invite a Novakid to Tea

-Never Invite a Novakid to Tea is a codex found in the Grand Pagoda Library mission, underneath the teleporter at the end, as well as Novakid Villages.
+Never Invite a Novakid to Tea is a codex appearing in the Grand Pagoda Library mission under the teleporter at the end, as well as Novakid Villages.

 This codex was a winning fan entry in the Take a Look, it’s in a Book lore submission contest, written by forum member Tatterdemalion.